nikhil-itaims/docker-learning/2_DockerContainer/README.md

 `--user <username>` : To specify the user inside the container to run the process.
 \
 `<image_name>[:<tag>]` : This specifies the name of the Docker image you want to run, optionally including a tag (e.g., ubuntu:latest).
 \
+`--rm ` : To automatically delete the container once it stopped

+\
 Here are some examples of docker run commands with arguments: